Adolescents Require Fewer Hours Of Physical Activity Than Adults? The Surprising Truth Experts Want You To Know

 It's Not Just About "Exercise"

-For adults, the recommendations are more about **maintaining health, managing weight, preventing chronic disease, and countering the sedentary nature of modern work and life.That's why ** We need that dedicated, often structured, time because our days are designed for sitting.
+For adults, the recommendations are more about **maintaining health, managing weight, preventing chronic disease, and countering the sedentary nature of modern work and life.Which means ** We need that dedicated, often structured, time because our days are designed for sitting.
 We have to make the time, whereas for a teen, the time can often be found in the natural flow of a more active, less scheduled day—if we let it.

 Why This Difference Actually Matters

 First, it leads to unnecessary pressure on teens.
-When we project our adult fitness goals onto them—telling them they need to "hit the gym" or "run X miles"—we turn movement into a chore.
 We risk burning them out before they ever establish a positive relationship with their body.
 A kid who loves soccer might be getting their 60 minutes in a 90-minute game full of sprints and jumps, and that's perfect.
+When we project our adult fitness goals onto them—telling them they need to "hit the gym" or "run X miles"—we turn movement into a chore.
 Forcing them to also do push-ups and a treadmill run is overkill.

 How the Recommendations Actually Work in Practice